lescx/www.les.cx/content/articles/app-sources-grapheneos.md

 Not a particularly confidence-inspiring way to obtain an app.
 And not a user-friendly one.
 How often have you checked the PGP signature on your phone for a programme?

+## Conclusion

+Currently it isn't possible to just use Apps and Accrescent.
+If you do not want to use Google Play Services, then use Obtainium.
+Otherwise also use the Google Play Store where you can.